terrablue/theanswerisc/content/blog/encapsulation-in-c.md

 Using this technique has many advantages.
 You separate implementation from exposure, and have a one-liner dedicated to exposure.
-You can easily change the exposed name of a function without influencing its internal usage in the file it's defined it, and best of all, you can use short names that makes sense in a local file scope, and long, namespaced names that makes sense in an external scope.
+You can easily change the exposed name of a function without influencing its internal usage in the file it's defined it, and best of all, you can use short names that make sense in a local file scope, and long, namespaced names that make sense in an external scope.

 [flog]: https://github.com/flogjs/flog